Pahoa town in Puna (off beat, funky and really cool places to visit)

 Paolo’s Bistro – Authentic Italian food from Liguria region, authentic and hearty

-Where to Stay in Pahoa
+Where to Stay in Pahoa town

 There are no hotels in Pahoa area but mostly small mom and pop inns, VRBO or Air Bnb and private homes to rent through various sites directly.